Selling in El Paso

 The exception: property owned before the marriage, or received as an inheritance or gift during the marriage, may qualify as separate property.
 A family law attorney in El Paso can help you establish whether any portion of the home's equity qualifies as separate.

-Citywide, El Paso's median home price was $264,867 in January 2026, with a list-to-sale ratio of 98.8% - meaning homes are still selling very close to asking price.
-Average days on market citywide was 72 days in January 2026, though the specific submarket matters significantly:
+Citywide, El Paso's median home price is $290,000 as of June 2026, with a list-to-sale ratio of 99% - meaning homes are still selling very close to asking price.
+Average days on market citywide is 68 days, though the specific submarket matters significantly (the Jan 2026 snapshot below shows where each area has historically landed):

 | Submarket | Jan 2026 Median | Jan 2026 DOM | Notes |